bsmith89/blog/content/Computing/snakemake-analysis.md

 ---
-Title: 'Tutorial: Reproducible data analysis pipelines using Snakemake'
+title: Tutorial: Reproducible data analysis pipelines using Snakemake
-Date: 2017-11-19 17:00
+date: 2017-11-19 17:00
-Tags: teaching, programming, python, pipelines, bioinformatics, software ...
+tags: teaching, programming, python, pipelines, bioinformatics, software ...

 In many areas of natural and social science, as well as engineering, data